 |

-To the east of main the harbour
+To the east of the main harbour

 Mandraki harbour